 This time of year, our family focuses on the true meaning of Christmas which is the birth of Jesus Christ.
-We enjoy reading from the New Testament in Matthew, Luke and John about His birth.
-We like to make homemade gifts including Santa's Symbol Story and talk about the meaning of the symbols.
+We enjoy reading together the Scriptures about His birth.
+We also like to make homemade gifts including the Santa's Symbol Story in which Santa explains the religious meaning of Christmas symbols.

 - Tree: The stately evergreen with its unchanging color represents the hope of eternal life in Jesus.